OxCGRT/covid-policy-scratchpad/differentiated vaccination policies/differentiated_methodology.md

 ***Calculating sub-index scores for each indicator*** The methodology is exactly the same for this as in our existing methodology: https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/index_methodology.md.
-For the 10 indicators with differentiated coding, separate values are calculated for the ‘Non-vaccinated, and the ‘Vaccinated’ values.
+For the 10 indicators with differentiated coding, 3 separate columns are published, for 'Everyone' (if no differentiation in place), and for the ‘Non-vaccinated, and the ‘Vaccinated’ values.

 ***Legacy stringency index***
 This is NOT present in the differentiated vaccination coding csv.
 The legacy SI is however published in the main csvs [link].